ISISComputingGroup/ibex_developers_manual/Archive-Time-Log.md

 > [Wiki](Home) > [Project tools](Project-tools) > [Archive Time Log](Archive-Time-Log)

-There is a tool for generating data from the archive database.
+There is a tool for generating a log of data from the archive database at given points in time.
 This tool is run with:

     cd ...\EPICS\ISIS\inst_servers\master\scripts
-    python \log_file_generator.py
+    python log_file_generator.py

 ```
 usage: log_file_generator.py [-h] --point_count POINT_COUNT --start_time